- Knowledge Exchange

 - News and Events

-Technical Manager, SUMM Ethiopia
+Technical Manager, SUMM Ethiopia (on maternity leave)

 She is committed to environmental resilience, social and ethical responsibility, and community development.
 She holds an interdisciplinary background which provides a solid foundation for understanding the complexities of sustainability and working with stakeholders to design plans and frameworks to maximize benefits and minimize adverse effects.
 Abigail has worked with governments, private and public-sector clients, financial institutions, communities and indigenous peoples from a variety of cultural settings and has in-country experience working in Indonesia, Lao People’s Democratic Republic, Cambodia, Kenya, Botswana, South Africa, Ethiopia and Canada.